 A large range of communication technologies with different technical capacities are capable of providing high-speed internet to households.
-Wired technologies include copper cable (xDSL), coaxial cable (e.g. HFC) and modern optical fibre cable (FTTx).
+Wired technologies include copper cable (xDSL), coaxial cable (e.g. HFC), broadband over power lines (BPL) and optical fibre cable (FTTx).

 Copper wires are defined as “legacy telephone unshielded copper twisted pair”, providing broadband connections by using xDSL-technologies, such as ADSL/ADSL2+ (max.
-24/1 down-/upstream rate within max.
-5 km efficiency range) or VDSL/VDSL2/VDSL2-Vplus/VDSL2 vectoring/G.fast (with vectoring max.
-100/40 down-/upstream rate within 200 m efficiency range).
+24/3 Mbps down-/upstream rate within max.
+0,3 km efficiency range) or VDSL/VDSL2/VDSL2-Vplus/VDSL2 vectoring/G.fast (with vectoring max.
+300/100 Mbps down-/upstream rate within 0,2 km efficiency range).

 - Pros: They require relatively low investment needed for passive infrastructure (a copper telephone line is already present in most households) and are least disruptive for the end users.

 - Cons: The high (download) speeds depend on the length of copper line.
 The xDSL technology is heavily asymmetrical: upload speeds are generally much lower than download speeds; this may hamper new services (e.g. cloud computing, videoconferencing, teleworking, tele-presence).
 Higher investment is needed in active equipment (with a life-time of 5-10 years).
-An interim solution to invest in fibre infrastructure would most likely only be postponed by 10-15 years.
+This may be an interim solution, yet the investment in fibre infrastructure would most likely only be postponed by 10-15 years.

-- Sustainability: New copper-based technologies (e.g.: Vectoring, G.fast) can deliver high speeds, but suffer from the same limitations.
+- Sustainability: Newer copper-based technologies (e.g.: Vectoring, G.fast) can deliver higher speeds, but suffer from the same limitations.
 They demonstrate bridging technologies towards complete fibre optic cable infrastructures.

 The classical cable connection would be the two wires of a telephone line (‘twisted pair’), most prone to disturbance effects such as interferences.
 Broadband internet via coaxial cable is usually offered to customers via the existing cable TV (CATV) network.
 The coaxial cable consists of a copper core and a copper-shielding coat.
 The TV cable networks are therefore much more efficient than the traditional telephone networks.

 - Pros: This requires relatively low investment needed for passive infrastructure and is also least disruptive for the end users.
 This infrastructure offers slightly more opportunities to deliver higher broadband speeds than on telephone lines.
 Ultra-fast speeds are possible, if the infrastructure is properly upgraded and distances are kept short.

 - Cons: The bandwidth is shared among several users reducing its availability during peak traffic periods of the day.
 The impossibility of unbundling makes service competition basically absent in the cable market; seldom present in the digital-divide areas.
 An interim solution to invest in fibre infrastructure would most likely only be postponed by 10-15 years as with copper wires.

-- Sustainability: The further implementation of new standards (DOCSIS 3.1, 3.1+full duplex) will allow for higher bandwidths to end-users of up to 10 Gbps.
+- Sustainability: The implementation of new standards (DOCSIS 3.1, 3.1 full duplex) allows for higher bandwidths to end-users of up to 10 Gbps.

 Optical fibre lines consist of cables of glass fibre connected to end-users’ homes (FTTH), buildings (FTTB) or street cabinets (FTTC).
-They allow for transmission rates of up to several Gbps within 10 to 60 km efficiency range.
+They allow for very high transmission rates of 100 Gbps and more within very wide (10-60 km) efficiency range.
 This is the most future-oriented solution, but requires high investment in passive infrastructure.